 - Eavesdropping – Details eaves, a central architectural feature in almost any building.

 Measuring Embedawatts in YOUR Community – AARCH invented a new word earlier in 2020 – the embedawatt, a unit of measure that records the embodied energy stored in a building.
 This is energy that people used and expended to create a building, and reinforces the importance of reduce, reuse, and recycle!
 Using the watt hours and energy chart for a mid-sized home, students can use these values to determine the embedwatts in just about anything – their classroom (or living rooms), the whole school (especially if the building is historic!), their homes, or perhaps even a local landmark.
-(Science and Technology, Math, Art, STEM/405, 6-12)
+(Science and Technology, Math, Art/4-5, 6-12)

 What Style Is It? – These place-based programs explore architectural styles and teach participants how to “read” buildings and the built environment.
 What Style Is It? provides strengths in identifying historic places, and explains why they can be a positive asset and a force for change in their communities.
 AARCH staff is available for this program via Zoom.
 In the future, we also plan to develop and provide a What Style Is It coloring book.
-(Social Studies, Art, Science and Technology, STEM/4-5, 6-12)
+(Social Studies, Art, Science and Technology/4-5, 6-12)

 Adirondack Architectural Heritage (AARCH) is the nonprofit historic preservation organization for New York State’s Adirondack Park.
 AARCH was formed in 1990 with a mission to promote better public understanding, appreciation and stewardship of the Adirondacks unique and diverse architectural heritage.